Joe Rooney

 Joseph "Joe" Rooney (born 1 October 1963) is an Irish actor, comedian and singer-songwriter from Drogheda, County Louth.

-He is arguably best known for his acting and in particular for playing Father Damo in the Channel 4 sitcom Father Ted, appearing in the episode "The Old Grey Whistle Theft" and a cameo in "Flight into Terror".
+After four years fronting Dublin-based band Guernica in the mid-1980s, Rooney became better known for his acting and in particular for playing Father Damo in the Channel 4 sitcom Father Ted, appearing in the episode "The Old Grey Whistle Theft" and a cameo in "Flight into Terror".
 Rooney had a starring role as Timmy Higgins in the RTÉ television comedy Killinaskully, which ran for five series.
 Joe also wrote on the fourth and fifth series of Killinaskully.
-He currently hosts the podcast PodaRooney, on which he interviews guests who are mostly involved in the entertainment industry.
-Joe has performed stand-up worldwide, including New York, Los Angeles, San Francisco, Chicago, Pittsburgh, Toronto, Shanghai, Beijing, Hong Kong, Barcelona, Brussels, Moscow, Muscat (Oman), Manama (Bahrain) and Dubai.
-He has also performed at Irish festivals in Kansas City (Missouri), Milwaukee and La Crosse (Wisconsin).
+He hosts the podcast PodaRooney, on which he interviews guests who are mostly involved in the entertainment industry.
+Joe performed stand-up worldwide, including New York, Los Angeles, San Francisco, Chicago, Pittsburgh, Toronto, Shanghai, Beijing, Hong Kong, Barcelona, Brussels, Moscow, Muscat (Oman), Manama (Bahrain) and Dubai.
+He also performed at Irish festivals in Kansas City (Missouri), Milwaukee and La Crosse (Wisconsin).

 Joe presented a children's summer weekday afternoon series called Jump Around for RTÉ, which aired as a stand in for The Den when it was rested during the summer.
 The series ran from 12 June to 1 September 1995 and included games, competitions, quizzes and television series and cartoons such as Widget the World Watcher, The Brady Bunch, Ocean Girl, Batman: The Animated Series and Teenage Mutant Hero Turtles.

-In more recent years Joe has had featured roles in TV3's Red Rock, CBBC's Roy and the feature films "Monged" and "South".
-He has a starring role in the feature film Wretch (2018) shot in Kansas City by first time writer/director Mathew Dunehoo.
+In more recent years Joe has had roles in TV3's Red Rock, CBBC's Roy and the feature films Monged and South.
+He had a starring role in the 2018 feature film Wretch shot in Kansas City by first time writer/director Mathew Dunehoo.
 He starred alongside Moe Dunford in the short film Stephanie (2018) directed by Fergal Costello.
-He also has been involved in the podcasting world with "Podarooney" and "Talking Ted", a Father Ted podcast from the HeadStuff Podcast Network.
+He was also involved with "Talking Ted", a Father Ted podcast from the HeadStuff Podcast Network.

-Other acting roles include Fergus Scully, a roving reporter who speaks in pidgin English and Irish, on the TG4 sketch show Rí Rá.
+Other acting roles included Fergus Scully, a roving reporter who speaks in pidgin English and Irish, on the TG4 sketch show Rí Rá.
 In 1997, he appeared with Paul Tylak in Messrs Tylak and Rooney, a twelve-episode TV3 comedy travel series.